 Meanwhile in South Korea, celebrities have been the high-profile victims of anonymous cyber-bullying attacks, reportedly including TV star Jeong Da-Bin and pop singer Yuni, who both later committed suicide.

 - Mckenna, Phil.
 Cyberbullying, Suicide & Psychosis.
 New Scientist, 7/21/2007, Vol. 195, Issue 2613

 The article above contains foundational information.
 Articles below contain optional updates.

 The preceding section contained information about the rise in cyberbullying.
 Write three

 case study examples regarding how you might use the content of this section in

-According to Carr, what might tempt bullies to new levels of cruelty?
+What might tempt bullies to new levels of cruelty?
 Record the letter of the correct answer the .